Updated March 2015

-Interested to pursue a Master of Science by Research degree at Sunway University, validated by Lancaster University, investigating the below research topic?
-Research Assistantship funding up to 12 months available now!
+Interested to pursue a Master of Science by Research degree (validated by Lancaster University), or PhD degree at Sunway University, investigating the below research topic?
 Email me at sianlunl-at-sunway.edu.my (replace -at- with @).
-Valid for immediate registration only (March intake).

 With the rise of new technologies, particularly mobile devices, wearables and almost-ubiquitous connectivity, we are now swamp with exciting techniques that aim to help improve and automate many tasks in our everyday living.
 One particular area that looks into ways to enable machines to understand situations, needs and human better is context-awareness.
 Since the introduction of Ubiquitous Computing (or Pervasive Computing), researchers have been investigating various approaches that put computers into the background.
 As Mark Weiser proposed, the best technologies are those who stays in the background.